codeforamerica/honeycrisp-gem/README.md

 To run, run `rake` or `rspec spec`.

-### Releasing new versions
+### Releasing new gem versions

+To release a new version, on `master`:
+* Update the version number in `version.rb` using [semantic versioning](https://semver.org/)
+* Generate a changelog using `bundle exec rake changelog`.
+(Note: you will need to provide a [Github token with public repo access](https://github.com/github-changelog-generator/github-changelog-generator#github-token)).
+Review, edit as necessary, and commit including the version update.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+* Run `bundle exec rake release`, which will create a git tag for the version, and push git commits and tags to Github.
+In the future, this will also push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing